-- We recommend reconsidering if all existing reporting requirements reflect the needs of the Donor States and the FMO and if all reporting obligations are justified, and in particular considering whether it would be feasible to reduce the number of payment forecasts, simplify and revise the structure of reports and potentially shorten them, extend the deadline for the Annual Programme Report and review whether current practice in review of calls for projects is aligned with the intent of the Regulations.
-We also recommend reconsidering if the Technical Assistance provision to smaller Beneficiary States should not be increased. - We recommend that simplified cost options be used for reporting expenditures and reimbursement of costs no longer be based on actual costs incurred (invoices) but on flat-rate reimbursement depending on deliverables.
-However, there may be exceptions for some programmes or projects (for instance high-risk ones when a formal risk assessment has been adopted). - We recommend adopting measures, which limit the burdens related to audit, including better coordination of audits between stakeholders (annual country coordination meetings) and considering adopting the single audit principle, so that no project promoter is audited more than once during project implementation (with exceptions).
+- We recommend reconsidering if all existing reporting requirements reflect the needs of the Donor States and the FMO and are therefore justified.
+In particular, we recommend considering whether it would be feasible to reduce the number of payment forecasts, simplify and revise the structure of reports and potentially shorten them, extend the deadline for the Annual Programme Report, and reviewing whether the review of project calls is aligned with the intent of the Regulations.
+We also recommend reconsidering if the Technical Assistance provision to smaller Beneficiary States should be increased. - We recommend that simplified cost options be used for reporting expenditures and that the reimbursement of costs no longer be based on actual costs incurred (invoices) but on flat-rate reimbursement relating to deliverables.
+However, there may be exceptions for some programmes or projects (for instance high-risk ones when a formal risk assessment has been adopted). - We recommend adopting measures, which limit administrative burden related to audits, including better coordination of audits between stakeholders (annual country coordination meetings) and considering adopting the single audit principle, so that no project promoter is audited more than once during project implementation (with exceptions).